oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Notes**:
 - How can we make it easy for students to start the process of playtesting an exploration?
 One avenue might be the learner dashboard, but there should probably also be an in-exploration way to do this (or a good argument for why not).
-- We should make it easy for learners to report that they are stuck or feeling lost on a particular card (and explain why).
+- Would it be possible to get feedback from students who do not complete an exploration?
+In any case, we should make it easy for learners to report that they are stuck or feeling lost on a particular card (and explain why).
+- Here are some ideas for things that might be worth considering.
+Note that these are just ideas; they should be evaluated based on how useful the data would be to the exploration authors versus how much of an additional burden they impose on the playtester.
+  - At the outset, perhaps we could ask the user for the context in which they're playtesting this (e.g., are they a teacher, or are they part of a classroom working with the Oppia team, or did they randomly stumble across the exploration while browsing the site), since doing so might provide useful information for exploration authors.
   - Perhaps we could give students the opportunity to link to a "Let's play" video of their experience on YouTube.
-- At the outset, perhaps we could ask the user for the context in which they're playtesting this (e.g., are they a teacher, or are they part of a classroom working with the Oppia team, or did they randomly stumble across the exploration while browsing the site), since doing so might provide useful information for exploration authors.
-Then again, perhaps we might not -- this idea (and others) should be evaluated based on how useful the data would be to the exploration authors versus how much of an additional burden they impose on the playtester.
-- We could track additional statistics of explorations played under playtesting, for example, tracking the number of times the playtester submitted an answer to a particular card, or the amount of time spent at each card.
+  - Perhaps we could track additional statistics of explorations played under playtesting (e.g. the number of times the playtester submitted an answer to a particular card, or the amount of time spent at each card) and include that with the playtest report.

 A good proposal should discuss these issues and describe an appropriate UX.
 It's important to pay attention to details of the playtester’s critical user journey, as well as to think through exactly what information would be useful for the exploration author, and be very concrete about what you intend to do.
 Privacy considerations should also be taken into account.